Broadband speeds required for streaming services

 What speed do I need for online gaming?

-Multiplayer games online on Xbox, PlayStation or PC don’t just need fast speeds, but stable connections too.
+Multiplayer games online on Xbox, PlayStation or PC don’t need fast speeds, but they do need stable, low-latency connections.
 Bad stability manifests itself in the form of things called latency and packet loss, which manifest as slow response times during gameplay.
 Depending on which console you are using, you will need a minimum download speed of 3Mbps and a minimum upload speed of 2Mbps.

 Check speeds in your area